 - Whether there is agreement as to who was at fault for the accident

 - How long medical treatment will take for the victim

 - Whether the insurance representatives provide a fair settlement offer quickly

-We advise you to take action as soon as your injuries stabilize.
-Contact us for a free consultation and we can look into your case and offer our analysis.
-This is also important because occasionally there may be a much closer deadline that applies in your case.
+Occasionally, there may be a much closer deadline that applies in your case.
 Government agencies, especially, may only give victims of car accidents a few weeks to file paperwork about an incident.
 Missing this deadline could prevent you from filing a lawsuit if we cannot collect the compensation you need through an insurance claim.

-Do You Have to Go to Court for Car Accidents?
+Do You have to go to Court for Car Accidents?